sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

 ### Key Takeaways: The TL;DR for Fast GPUs

-•  The Real Bottleneck: It's not the math, it's the memory waiting game.
+•  <span style="color: #cd5132ff; font-weight: bold;">The Real Bottleneck</span>: It's not the math, it's the memory waiting game.
 Your GPU is a Ferrari engine stuck in traffic.

-•  The Warp Squad 👨‍👩‍👧‍👦: Threads are a team of 32 chained together.
+•  <span style="color: #9ACD32; font-weight: bold;">The Warp Squad</span>: Threads are a team of 32 chained together.
 If one waits, they all wait.

-•  The Golden Rule ✨: Keep your warp squad happy by making them pick up consecutive parcels (contiguous memory).
+•  <span style="color: #edd775ff; font-weight: bold;">The Golden Rule ✨</span>: Keep your warp squad happy by making them pick up consecutive parcels (contiguous memory).

-•  Coalesced vs. Scattered ⚡: One efficient trip vs. 32 chaotic trips.
+•  <span style="color: #9ACD32; font-weight: bold;">Coalesced vs. Scattered ⚡</span>: One efficient trip vs. 32 chaotic trips.
 The difference?
 A 5x-10x speedup from a single line of code!

-•  Triton's Magic Wand 🪄: The `tl.arange` pattern isn't just common, it's a direct instruction to your GPU to "go fast and coalesce!"
+•  <span style="color: #9ACD32; font-weight: bold;">Triton's Magic Wand 🪄</span>: The `tl.arange` pattern isn't just common, it's a direct instruction to your GPU to "go fast and coalesce!"

-### **Next Time...
-Tiling!**
+### **Next Time...**

-Now that you understand coalescing, the next logical step is **tiling** - the strategy we use to apply this concept to bigger problems like matrix multiplication.
+Now that you understand coalescing,the next step will be how to write your first <span style="color: #9ACD32; font-weight: bold;">attention</span> kernel.

-Stay tuned as we break down how to optimize large-scale operations in Triton!
+And Compare it's performance agains [Pytorch](pytorch.org)